Updated May 2019

 The Hotel: Palace All-inclusive resorts

 Palace Resorts, which is known for its colorful kids clubs, water slides and splash pads has eight resorts across Cancun and the Riviera Maya, and one each in Los Cabos and Jamaica.
 The Moon Palace resorts in Jamaica and Cancun recently introduced flow riders.

 Up to two kids can stay for free with at least one parent during the brand’s summer special.
 And you get a $1,500 resort credit to put toward tours, spa treatments and other extras.

 The Details: Rates vary by resort but start below $400 in June and rise a bit in July.

 Best Value: St. Maarten

 The Hotel: The all-inclusive Sonesta Maho Beach Resort.

 Kids 12 and under can stay for free.
-There is a $45 child fee for kids ages 13 to 17.
-A parent can bring as many three kids and have a maximum of four people per room for these rates.
-Book with the promo code SPPAI.
+Kids ages 13 to 17 pay $45 per night.
+A parent can bring up to three kids and have a maximum of four people per room for these rates.
+Book with the promo code SPPKG.

 The Details: Of course there is a beach, pool, meals and activities and playground.
 There’s a weekly BBQ beach party and a family movie night with popcorn, candy and drinks.